Lebanon president to chair crisis talks over weekend violence - The Observers - France 24

 Political factions agreed on December 19 to appoint former education minister Hassan Diab as the new premier but have since squabbled over ministerial posts and portfolios.

-Protesters have demanded a new government be comprised solely of independent experts, and exclude all established political parties.
+Protesters have demanded a new government be comprised solely of independent experts, excluding all established political parties -- a demand analysts say is a tall order.

+The political impasse is worsening an already-dire economic crisis that the World Bank says may see the number of people living in poverty climb from a third to half the population.

 © 2020 AFP